-Pursuant to the Securities Act of 1933, the undersigned, the duly authorized representative in the United States of Leishen Energy Holding Co., Ltd., has signed this registration statement or amendment thereto in Delaware on 2023.
+Pursuant to the Securities Act of 1933, the undersigned, the duly td., has signed this registration statement or amendment thereto in Delawar authorized representative in the United States of Leishen Energy Holding Co., re on $$, 2023.

 Authorized U.S. Representative

 By:

+Name:

-Name: Title:
+Title: